microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

 When loading and storing from `groupshared` arrays, the stride is expressed in number of elements.

-When loading and storing from `[RW]ByteAddressBuffer` types the stride must be greater than or equal to the size of the element type.
+When loading and storing from `[RW]ByteAddressBuffer` types the stride is expressed in bytes and must be greater than or equal to the size of the element type.
 Any value below the minimum legal values are ignored.
-The behavior of row stride values that are not a multiple of element stride is undefined.
+The behavior of stride values that are not a multiple of element size is undefined.

 ### WaveMatrix Accumulator Objects

-The WaveMatrix Accumulator objects come in three forms which are represented by two categories: matrix accumulators and fragment accumulators.
+The WaveMatrix Accumulator objects come in three forms which fall into two
+categories: matrix accumulators and fragment accumulators.
 All accumulators implement the interface below:

 ```c++